 Showcase Your Work

 You have some game projects and a portfolio.
 However, if you’re the only one who sees it, it doesn’t really help you get your name out there.
-The next step, then, is to actually showcase your work to the public.
+The next step, then, is to actually showcase your video game development work to the public.
 This can mean sending your portfolio to companies, or it can mean posting your game publically on various platforms.
 Either way, you need to be front and center showing your work off to everyone.
 Not just for the fame, but also for the fact it’s a great way to get feedback and improve your craft as well!

 We’ve included links on places you can post your work below: